qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 ### Debug Settings :

-Create a file called `debugsettings.json` in the qsb folder.
+Create a file called `debugsettings.json` in the QSB folder.
 The template for this file is this :

 ```json